talon-one/talon_go/docs/CustomerProfileIntegrationRequestV2.md

 SetAttributes gets a reference to the given map[string]interface{} and assigns it to the Attributes field.

-### GetEvaluableCampaignIds

-`func (o *CustomerProfileIntegrationRequestV2) GetEvaluableCampaignIds() []int32`

-GetEvaluableCampaignIds returns the EvaluableCampaignIds field if non-nil, zero value otherwise.

-### GetEvaluableCampaignIdsOk

-`func (o *CustomerProfileIntegrationRequestV2) GetEvaluableCampaignIdsOk() ([]int32, bool)`

-GetEvaluableCampaignIdsOk returns a tuple with the EvaluableCampaignIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasEvaluableCampaignIds

-`func (o *CustomerProfileIntegrationRequestV2) HasEvaluableCampaignIds() bool`

-HasEvaluableCampaignIds returns a boolean if a field has been set.

-### SetEvaluableCampaignIds

-`func (o *CustomerProfileIntegrationRequestV2) SetEvaluableCampaignIds(v []int32)`

-SetEvaluableCampaignIds gets a reference to the given []int32 and assigns it to the EvaluableCampaignIds field.

 ### GetAudiencesChanges

 `func (o *CustomerProfileIntegrationRequestV2) GetAudiencesChanges() ProfileAudiencesChanges`